dotlang/dot/notes/notes.md

 3. Install lld via `sudo apt-get install lld`

-Another option was to use golang's toolchain (link, asm, ...) but they are not standard assembler and are too tightly coupled to the way go compiler workd (quote: `The problem is that the Go compiler does not generate actual assembly.
+Idea: Another option was to use golang's toolchain (link, asm, ...) but they are not standard assembler and are too tightly coupled to the way go compiler workd (quote: `The problem is that the Go compiler does not generate actual assembly.
 It generates something that looks a lot like assembly but contains a lot of pseudo-instructions that will be expanded by the linker.` https://stackoverflow.com/questions/23789951/easy-to-read-golang-assembly-output)

 Idea: As discussed [here](https://docs.google.com/document/d/1D13QhciikbdLtaI67U6Ble5d_1nsI4befEd6_k1z91U/view) it may be worth having our own object file format.
 In this case we can have some optimizations to have a better linker.
 TinyCC has its own assembler and linker.
 So does golang.